Why You Should Wear a Weightlifting Belt

 When to wear a weightlifting belt

 There's a huge debate in the fitness world on whether you should wear a belt at all.
-Some believe that you should learn how to lift heavy loads without a belt first.
-There is some truth to that...
-A lifting belt does not compensate for a weak core, but if you need a belt when lifting a heavy load in order to avoid injury then use it.
-Either way, before you use a belt or even start lifting heavier weights, you need to be able to perform the movements with good form and know how to breathe to brace your core.
+Some believe that you should learn how to lift heavy weights without a belt first.
+There is some truth to that... a lifting belt does not compensate for a weak core.
+So, before you use a belt or even start lifting heavier weights, you need to be able to perform the movements with good form and know how to breathe to brace your core.
 Once you feel that your form is close to perfect, you know how to breathe properly to brace your core in order to increase intra-abdominal pressure then you can start using a belt!

 Weightlifting belts aren't needed throughout your entire workout routine, in fact, you shouldn't wear them all the time.
 If you wear them too much you'll end up relying too heavily on it for spine support and core stability.
-If you use them for every heavy lift, you'll slowly lose abdominal strength due to heavily relying on the belt to do the heavy lifting for you.
 To make sure that doesn't happen, you should only use them for these two occasions:

 - Performing maximal or submaximal lifts in exercises in which the weight is supported by the lifter's back.
 Exercises like squats, deadlifts, and barbell rows.

 - Performing exercises that cause the back to hyperextend, like the overhead press.